♫ Listening to: Wisdom Tooth Weekend by Sicko ♫

 Dessert: Chocolate Salted Caramel Ice Cream by Steve’s

 This is the first day you can actually start having real food.
 They have to be soft foods though.

 Make a really basic scramble.
 Mince the onions in a food processor before sautéing them to make sure your patient won’t have difficulty trying to chew anything too big.

 Meal #2: Raw Tiramisu

-I made up a recipe loosely based on the live love eat raw recipe.
-It has a lot of nuts in it, so it’s filling, but soft enough to eat on day 3.
+I made up a recipe similar to all raw pies which are basically just nuts blended with flavors.
+Since it has a lot of nuts in it, it’s quite filling, but still soft enough to eat on day 3.

 Meal #3: Mashed potatoes and carrots

 Sorry I didn’t get any pictures of this, but it was just the same as making mashed potatoes, but I boiled carrots with the potatoes to make it more healthy.
 On day 3, pretty much anything mashed is okay.
 I even left the skins on the potatoes, and he had no difficulty eating it.